Single-Node Deployment#

 Troubleshooting Notes#

-• If you changed runtime/values.yaml, use sudo ./auplc-installer rt upgrade.
+• If you changed runtime/values.yaml, use ./auplc-installer rt upgrade.

-• If you changed container images or Dockerfiles, use sudo ./auplc-installer img build followed by sudo ./auplc-installer rt reinstall.
+• If you changed container images or Dockerfiles, use ./auplc-installer img build followed by ./auplc-installer rt reinstall.

 • If you need cluster-specific storage, ingress, or TLS behavior, those are configuration changes on top of the default single-node setup, not built-in assumptions.